Abasz/ESPRowingMonitor-WebGUI/README.md

 However currently there are several limitations:

 - Theoretically any browser (with sufficient high version) should work that supports the Web Bluetooth API.
-However, it has only been tested in Chrome
+However, it has mostly been tested in Chrome (Windows and Android) and on iPhone XR (though not in native browsers like Safari or Chrome, etc.)
-- WebGUI does not work on iOS because it does not support Web Bluetooth API on a device level (i.e. on iOS non of the browsers would work)
+- WebGUI does not work on iOS in Chrome or Safari because they do not support Web Bluetooth API on the device level for browsers.
+To have the GUI working, a special browser supporting the Web Bluetooth API like [Bluefy](https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055) is necessary.
-- While theoretically MacOS support Web Bluetooth API, there are reports that the WebGUI does not work on MacOS in any browser (report if this is not the case)
+- While theoretically MacOS support Web Bluetooth API, there are reports that the WebGUI does not work on MacOS in any browser (report if this is not the case).
+I dont have the hardware to test this.
 - For Chrome at least (but I suspect other browsers may too) require the `chrome://flags/#enable-web-bluetooth-new-permissions-backend` to be enabled for the reconnect feature to work correctly

 ## ANT+ Heart Rate Monitor Support